Ludrak/ft_services/README.md

 TODO Create volume for mariadb
 TODO Create volume for InfluxDB
 TODO Container-build.sh: add a single output ligne when image finish to create
-TODO Ensure thats metallb use only one IP by adding a spec.loadbalancerIP on services
+DONE Ensure thats metallb use only one IP by adding a spec.loadbalancerIP on services
 TODO Add a kubectl wait to each pods deletion/creation
-TODO Put configs folder in srcs
+DONE Put configs folder in srcs
 TODO add a kustomize.yaml
 TODO add docker images creation log
 TODO change pma inside position